KeyDragon99/AI-powered-Tax-Advisor-Deloitte-assignment/README.md

 Two separate testing files were made for both the frontend and backend: **frontend_test.specs.js** and **backend_test.py**.
 After the testing is complete, if all tests are successful, the defined files will be sent to a remote server through ssh connection.
 There, any running process of older version of those files (if exist) is stopped and the old files are replaced.
 Finally the newer version files are executed.
-All of these are performed in a maner that is also defined in the YAML file (e.g. docker-compose down/up).
+All of these are performed in a manner that is also defined in the YAML file (e.g. docker-compose down/up).
+You need to define the OpenAI key for the backend AI API at the repository's secret variables.<br>
+To connect to a remote ssh server and perform the steps mentioned above, you need to uncomment the deployment (last section of the YAML file), and fill in the actual path to the app at the server and also define at GITHUB as secrets the **SSH_PRIVATE_KEY**, **REMOTE_USER**, **REMOTE_HOST**.
+These are the private-key (password), the username and the IP adress of the server in order to login.

-## Front-end
+### Front-end

-The setup for the frontend test file required installing the following libraries:
+The setup for the frontend test file requires installing the following libraries:

 ```sh
 npm install @testing-library/vue vitest @testing-library/jest-dom jsdom --save-dev